adonisjs/legacy-docs/3.0/database-setup.md

 }
 ```

-### Single query debug

-At times, you may want to debug a single query instead of all the queries on a given connection.
+That's not all, you can also debug a single query by chaining the event listener.

-Consider making use of one of the following methods to achieve desired results.

-#### sql event

 ```javascript
 yield Database.on('sql', console.log)